 - 1. General questions regarding academic progress, behaviour, homework, etc The family group leader. - 2.
 Specific subject queries The subject teacher - 3.
 Finance, lunches, school hours, holiday, etc The main office - 4.
 Safeguarding or child protection concerns Ms Shobbrook or Mrs Taitt (Secondary) or Ms Harvey (Primary) - 5.
-SEN queries Ms Dillon (Secondary) or Mrs Martinez (Primary) - 6.
+SEN queries Ms Shobbrook (Secondary) or Mrs Martinez (Primary) - 6.
 Pupil Premium queries Ms Shobbrook (Secondary) or Ms Harvey (Primary)

-Please only contact the Head of Department or Year Progress Leader (or Deputy) if your query has not been dealt with by the above and you still have questions.
+Please only contact the Head of Department or Head of Year (or Behaviour Manager/Behaviour Officer) if your query has not been dealt with by the above and you still have questions.